 The Remuneration Committee makes recommendations on adjustments of the remuneration of the members of the Executive Leadership Team to the Board of Directors.
-The remuneration of the members of the Executive Leadership Team may consist of fixed salary and supplements, fixed salary payable in shares, short- and long-term incentive programs and pension schemes.
-Subject to individual agreement, the members of the Executive Leadership Team are also entitled to a company car, phone and other fixed benefits.
+The remuneration of the members of the Executive Leadership Team may consist of base salary and supplements, short- and long-term incentive programs and pension schemes.
+Subject to individual agreement, the members of the Executive Leadership Team are also entitled to a mobile phone, internet, newspapers, a company car, health insurance, assistance from health providers and other benefits in kind, including safe boxes and security facilities installed at the private addresses of the member of the Executive Leadership Team as deemed necessary by the Board of Directors in order to protect such member and to safeguard the interests of Danske Bank and its customers.
+Danske Bank pays all costs associated with the above security facilities, including, but not limited to tax (if applicable), installation fees and monthly fees.
+Members of the Executive Leadership Team may be offered insurance cover and/or indemnification for costs related to their conduct during their employment with Danske Bank.

-The variable remuneration of the Executive Leadership Team is provided as part of a short-term incentive program (the "Short-term Incentive Program") and a long-term incentive program (the "Long-term Incentive Program").
-The Short-term Incentive Program is also structured as the program for other material risk takers, with short-term (one year) goals, including goals at Group, business unit and individual levels as well as financial and non-financial goals.
-The performance of the members of the Executive Leadership Team is assessed once a year based on written performance agreements containing both financial and non-financial KPIs.
-Payments under the Short-term Incentive Program are split into cash and equity shares and, according to EBA regulations, the rights to the shares are deferred for five years, followed by a one-year retention period before the shares are available to trade.
+Variable remuneration is part of the total remuneration package for members of the Executive Leadership Team and cannot exceed 50 percent of the individual member's annual fixed salary.
+Variable remuneration for members of the Executive Leadership Team consists of an annual and short-term incentive program (the "Short-term Incentive Program") and a three-year, long-term incentive program (the "Long-term Incentive Program").
+The Short-term Incentive Program is based on a scorecard approach with predefined and weighted KPIs at the Group, business unit/functional and individual levels.
+The KPIs included in the Short-term Incentive Program are a balance of financial and non-financial KPIs and are evaluated on an annual basis.
+Payments under the Short-term Incentive Program to the individual members of the Executive Leadership Team are split 40 percent cash and 60 percent shares.
+The 60 percent share remuneration is deferred for five years, followed by a one-year retention period and backtesting before the shares are available to trade.
+In accordance with applicable national and European regulation, variable remuneration is subject to backtesting and clawback.
 The Long-term Incentive Program is based on total shareholder return performance relative to peers over a three-year performance period.
 The first pay-out was in 2018, based on the performance in 2015, 2016 and 2017.
-In 2019, there were three Long-term Incentive Programs running and the Long-term Incentive Programs have a vesting period of three years.
-The current programs running are the 2017-2019, the 2018-2020 and the 2019-2021 Long-term Incentive Programs.
+In 2020, there were three Long-term Incentive Programs running and the Long-term Incentive Programs have a vesting period of three years.
+The current programs running are the 2018-2020, the 2019-2021 and the 2020-2022 Long-term Incentive Programs.
 After the vesting period, part of the shares will be paid out.
 The remaining shares are deferred for five years from grant date, followed by a one-year retention period before the shares are available to trade.
-The deferred remuneration is subject to back-testing and claw-back.
-The individual total performance-based pay cannot exceed 50 percent of the individual's fixed compensation, not including the value of benefits.
+The deferred remuneration is subject to backtesting and clawback.
+The individual total performance-based pay cannot exceed 50 percent of the individual's yearly base salary subject to applicable legislation.